AnimatorJoe/game-off-2016/README.md

   -destination 'platform=iOS Simulator,name=iPhone 7 Plus,OS=10.0'
 ```

+## Gameplay instructions.

+This section will be more full when we have a working prototype…

 ## How to participate

 * [Sign up for a free personal account][github-signup] if you don't already have one.